 The lack of sweating makes many people think that swimming does not burn fat; Big mistake.
-Swimming is one of the most complete sports that exist and one of the least aggressive from the joint point of view.
+Swimming is one of the most all round sports that exists and one of the least aggressive from the joints point of view.
 Swimming has great benefits for the body and is usually the indicated sport to start a recovery period after an injury.
 Alternating the different styles we can tone and strengthen muscles of the back, arms, shoulders and chest.
-We can say that while swimming you can burn the same amount of calories that in kiteboarding.
+We can say that while swimming you can burn the same amount of calories as in kiteboarding.
 An hour of swimming can burn up to 1,100 calories.
 Besides, swimming can be practised throughout the year and at a relatively low cost.
 What more can you ask for from a sport?

 Calories burned boxing vs calories burned kitesurfing

-Fighting sports not only allows you to burn fat and calories but also help to release tension.
+Fighting sports not only allow you to burn fat and calories but also help to release tension.
 In the case of Boxing, for example, the body is in constant motion.
-Small jumps, side steps and a slight sway that although it may not seem like it will increase our caloric expenditure.
-To this, we must add the adrenaline that this type of sport has.
-An aspect that is hardly tangible but without realizing it will leave you exhausted.
-Besides, fighting sports help to connect body and mind, considerably improving our coordination.
+Small jumps, side steps and a slight sway, that although may not seem like it will increase our caloric expenditure, definitely does.
+Don’t forget the adrenaline that this type of sport has.
+An aspect that is hardly tangible but without realising it will leave you exhausted.
+Fighting sports help to connect body and mind, considerably improving our coordination.
 In one hour of fighting, between exercise and adrenaline, it is estimated that 600-700 calories can be spent.
-In a workout giving hard to the bag, the expense could go down to 400 calories per hour.
-These ratio is quite far from the calories burned in kitesurfing though
+In a workout using the bag, the expense could go down to 400 calories per hour.
+This ratio is quite far from the calories burned in kitesurfing though.

 Calories burned bodypump vs calories burned kitesurfing

-In the catalogue of directed activities of most gyms, it is common to find different “body” modalities.
-Although they present variants among themselves, they all have a common denominator.
-They are directed by an instructor, with background music and do not exceed one hour in duration.
-In 60 minutes for example of a Body Pump class, you can burn around 500-600 calories.
-It is also a perfect sport to tone different muscles of the body and to burn localized fat.
-The classes are very fun and the countless exercises that are carried out allow us to adapt the classes to different profiles of person.
+In the catalogue of classes at most gyms, it is common to find different “body workouts”.
+Although there can be a variety of different sessions, they all have a common denominator.
+They are directed by an instructor, with background music and don’t exceed one hour. for example, In a 60 minutes Body Pump class, you can burn around 500-600 calories.
+It is also a perfect sport to tone the different muscles of the body and to burn localised fat.
+The classes are very fun and the countless exercises that are carried out allow us to adapt the classes to different profiles of people.
 The distribution of weights with which the exercises are carried out will also depend on factors such as age, physical condition or gender of the individual.

 In a nutshell…

-Kiteboarding is probably the most complete sports to burn calories, even better than regular sports like football or basketball .
-If you are up in losing weight and want to fit your body, you should be happy kiteboarding is your best friend to achieve these goals.
-What are you waiting to jump in the water to lose some fat?
+Kiteboarding is probably the most complete sport to burn calories, even better than regular sports like football or basketball .
+If you are up for losing weight and want to feel fit your body, you should be happy to know kiteboarding is your best friend to achieve these goals.
+What are you waiting for?
+Let’s jump in the water!